How Do I Know If My Loved One Needs Help?

 Below are common physical symptoms and social signs to look for if you suspect a loved one needs help.

-Physical Symptoms Your Loved One Needs Help With Addiction
+Physical Signs Your Loved One Needs Help With Addiction

 High Tolerance